dhruvgupta3389/TrashMaster/README.md

 - **Scheduled Waste Pickup:** Users can schedule visits from a trash truck for convenient waste disposal.
 - **Driver Interaction:** Truck drivers can access the waste during pickups and determine the appropriate payment.
-- **Payment System:** A secure payment system for users to pay based on the amount of waste collected.
 - **User-Friendly Interface:** Intuitive and easy-to-use interface for both users and truck drivers.

 ## Getting Started